digitalocean/container-blueprints/DOKS-CI-CD/README.md

 - `configs` - contains configuration files for the secret and configmap generators used in the kustomization file.
 This folder is further broken into:
   - `argocd` - contains ArgoCD configurations and secrets.
-  - `docker` - contains the Docker `config.json` file used by Kaniko to push images to the DigitalOcean registry.
+  - `docker` - contains the registry configuration file used to push images to the DigitalOcean Docker registry.
   - `github` - contains your PAT (Personal Access Token) credentials.
 - `eventing` - contains all manifest files required to configure Knative Eventing to trigger the Tekton CI/CD pipeline.
 Following manifests are present here:
   - `tekton-ci-cd-github-source.yaml` - configures the `GitHubSource` CRD used in this tutorial (in-depth explanations can be found inside).